-A second public education campaign commenced on the date of the announcement and will run until September 2021.
-The campaign encourages take-up by promoting the convenience of the platform and being able to learn and take the test almost anywhere and at any time, as long as they have access to a device (mobile, tablet, computer) and the internet.
+A second public education campaign commenced on the date of the announcement and ran until September 2021.
+The campaign encouraged take-up by promoting the convenience of the platform and being able to learn and take the test almost anywhere and at any time, as long as they have access to a device (mobile, tablet, computer) and the internet.

-The Plates Plus logbook app is expected to launch in late July or early August.
+The Plates Plus logbook is expected to be approved and ready to launch from mid-October.
 It is envisaged that this will replace the existing hard copy logbook for many Tasmanian learners as it provides a range of benefits and its ease of use will support an accurate reflection of supervised hours.

-The Hazard Perception Test (HPT) is not expected to be launched until at least August 2021 as resources have been diverted to other projects of higher priority for the Government.
+The Hazard Perception Test (HPT) is not expected to be launched until early 2022.
+Resources have been diverted to other projects of higher priority to the Government for most of 2021 and the external developer will now be unable to commence the final work until early January 2022.